Pub Version Dart Package Docs License: MIT Build Status

 General Notes

-All of rust's classes and methods are well documented in the docs, but being an implementation of Rust's core library, you can also refer to Rust core if anything is unclear.
+All of rust's classes and methods are well documented in the docs, but being an implementation of Rust, you can also refer to Rust docs if anything is unclear.
 The functionally is the same.

 The Basics